 2. Promotional text (App Store)

-For App Store promo text (170 chars max), write 5 variants for {app}.
-This field appears above description, is indexable, and updatable without review.
-Use it for time-sensitive copy: new feature, seasonal angle, or proof point.
+For App Store promo text (170 chars max), write 5 variants for [app].
+This field

 Each variant must: